 - Wait for the indicator light to turn off before disconnecting the pitcher from the dock.

 - Run one cycle of a full pitcher before consuming the water.
 This process flushes out carbon particles from the filter.
 Therefore, it is not suitable for drinking.
-Pour out the first cycle and refill it again for drinking.
+Pour out the first cycle (or use it in your toilet) and refill the pitcher again for clean drinking water.

 How do I reset my Aquasana water filter?